dfoderick/bitshovel/docs/getstarted.md

 ```
 pub bitshovel.app 'start walletname PasteYourWalletAddressFromAbove'
 ```
 Again, this command does not display anthing.
-It tells BitSHovel to sit and wait for someone to send something to your wallet address.
+It tells BitShovel to sit and wait for someone to send something to your wallet address.
 That someone will be you in the next step.
 Let's move on...
 ### Step 5: Sending messages to bitcoin
 Finally, we can send a message to bitcoin!
 This command will create a transaction that contains an OP_RETURN.
 ```